What to Look for in Your Dental Receptionists

 For best results, encourage a strong relationship between your receptionists and dentists.
 Even if they may see each other rarely, establishing rapport can reduce burnout and maintain performance.

 In the long run, your dental practice is a business where you find success through patient retention.
-Maintaining a high baseline of retention is essential to having a high profit margin.
+Maintaining a high baseline of retention is essential to having a high-profit margin.
 However, you can raise your margin even further by upselling other dental services on top of the ones that your patients are already taking.
 This is a subtle but effective way of increasing profit.

 Your dental providers can do this by recommending other dental services during the appointment.
-However, patients may be unreceptive to their advice due to dental anxiety, making them worry more about the procedure.
+However, either your patients may be unreceptive to their advice due to dental anxiety, making them worry more about the procedure.

 However, this means that your receptionists have to be very familiar with your offerings.
 If you want to leverage your front desk to access upselling opportunities, train them on things a dental receptionist should know about basic dental services.
 Later, orient them on your clinic’s specific catalog of offerings.

-Great dental clinic receptionists can bring a lot of value to your dental practice.
+Great dental receptionists can bring a lot of value to your dental practice.
 However, they may be geographically far from your reach.
-If you want to access a larger pool of receptionists, consider transitioning your front desk to a remote work setup with a virtual receptionist platform like WelcomeWare.
-Besides allowing you to reach better-fit receptionists, leveraging virtual dental receptionists can significantly benefit your dental practice and bring more value than a physical one.
-WelcomeWare also offers dental front desk outsourcing solutions, giving you access to a pool of proven dental receptionists.
+If you want to access a larger pool of receptionists, consider transitioning your front desk to a virtual front desk work setup with a virtual receptionist platform like WelcomeWare.

 Enable your front desk to go virtual while keeping the smile